elitaldev/lunaria/README.md

 ### **Acknowledgements**

-- I would like to acknowledge my Code Institute mentor, Rahul Lakhanpal, for his guidance and encouragement on this project.
+- I would like to acknowledge my Code Institute mentor, Richey Malhotra, for his guidance and encouragement on this project.
 - My family for testing my work and offering positive thoughts and hot cups of tea throughout the project.